-- Complete a minimum of five Honors courses, and 13 Honors credits - o Students must complete both benchmarks - o 1 course/credit must be an Honors-eligible orientation - Ideally completed within four semesters; i.e. students will ideally complete one course per semester beyond the orientation. - Meet ongoing requirements for good standing - After year one: - Complete at least two Honors courses/ four Honors credits (including orientation) - Maintain 3.0 Honors and cumulative GPA - To extend after year two: - Complete four Honors courses/ ten Honors credits (including orientation) - Maintain 3.5 Honors and 3.0 cumulative GPA - Meet appropriate final requirements - $\circ \quad \textbf{3.5 GPA in Honors credits}$ - o 3.0+ cumulative GPA at the time of program completion - Participate in program assessment
+- Complete a minimum of five Honors courses, and 13 Honors credits - Students must complete both benchmarks - o 1 course/credit must be an Honors-eligible orientation - Ideally completed within four semesters; i.e. students will ideally complete one course per semester beyond the orientation. - Meet ongoing requirements for good standing - After year one: - Complete at least two Honors courses/four Honors credits (including orientation) - Maintain 3.0 Honors and cumulative GPA - Students who do not meet this requirement will be suspended from the Honors Foundations Program - To extend after year two: - Complete four Honors courses/ten Honors credits (including orientation) - Maintain 3.5 Honors and 3.0 cumulative GPA - Meet appropriate final requirements - o 3.5 GPA in Honors credits - 3.0+ cumulative GPA at the time of program completion - Participate in the Honors exit process